ellencrist/create-presentations/README.md

-# Create Presentation in VBA
+# Create Presentation with VBA
 This is VBA code that creates a PowerPoint presentation from graphs copied from Excel spreadsheets.
 The code loops through several tabs in Excel, copies the desired charts, and pastes them onto corresponding slides in the presentation.

 ## Instructions for use